poliasd/computer-database-tests/README.md

 ### Required Software to execute the tests
 * Java: Version Java 1.8
-* Gradle: Version 2.14
+* Gradle: Version 2
-* Browsers: Firefox or chrome
+* Browsers: Firefox or Chrome

 ### Running the tests